14 Things You Should Have Learned In Sex Ed But Didn’t

 Pleasure is a very important part of teaching sex education, which often gets overlooked.
-Please is just as important as birth control, STIs, and consent no and should be part of sex education class. matter what your gender and no matter what type of relationship you are in: single or with a significant other.
-Everyone deserves pleasure.
+Pleasure is just as important as birth control, STIs, and consent and should be part of a sex education class.

-No matter what your gender and what type of relationship you are in — single or with a significant other — pleasure is important piece of sex education for everyone.
-Afterall, everyone deserves pleasure and should learn about it.
+No matter your gender and what type of relationship you are in — single or with a significant other — pleasure is an important piece of sex education for everyone.
+After all, everyone deserves pleasure and should learn about it.

 Whether you have a penis or clitoris, it’s important to learn and understand how everyone experiences pleasure.
 It’s not only good to know how you and your body react to pleasure but also how your partner wants pleasure.

 Here are 14 things that many people have never learned in sex education class that they should have:

 The clitoris is shaped like a wishbone.
 Most people know about the “button” or “pearl” at the top of the vulva, but they don’t know that the clitoris has legs, which can extend down to the anus.